Find Additional Scholarships

 Do you hold a Leadership Position?

-As a courtesy, St. Edward's University provides a list of possible outside scholarship resources.
+As a courtesy, St. Edward's University provides a list of search engines that list possible outside scholarship resources.
 This is by no means an all-inclusive list.
 A site’s inclusion on this list does not constitute endorsement by the university.
 The University does not endorse, sponsor, or have any role in the administration of these private aid programs, and therefore disclaims any responsibility or liability for the information provided.
 St. Edward’s has not received any goods, services or remuneration from these sites for inclusion on this list.

 Note: This is a list of outside scholarships given out by external entities.
 If you would like to learn about the financial aid that St. Edward's can offer you, please see types of aid.